Eddy3/SmartEncryption/README.md

 **Symmetric Key & Nonce** - The nonce on all calls will be generated via [RNGCryptoServiceProvider](http://msdn.microsoft.com/en-us/library/system.security.cryptography.rngcryptoserviceprovider%28v=vs.110%29.aspx).
 A `GenerateKey` method will also be provided that will use [RNGCryptoServiceProvider](http://msdn.microsoft.com/en-us/library/system.security.cryptography.rngcryptoserviceprovider%28v=vs.110%29.aspx) to generate a secure random key.

-**Symmetric Key Derivation** - To generate an encryption key from a password, a `DeriveKey` method will be provided that uses PBKDF2 (via [Rfc2898DeriveBytes](http://msdn.microsoft.com/en-us/library/system.security.cryptography.rfc2898derivebytes%28v=vs.110%29.aspx) - which is based on [HMACSHA1](http://msdn.microsoft.com/en-us/library/system.security.cryptography.hmacsha1%28v=vs.110%29.aspx)).
+**Symmetric Key Derivation** - To generate an encryption key from a password, a `DeriveKey` method will be provided that uses PBKDF2 via [CLR Security](https://clrsecurity.codeplex.com/) (to allow the use of HMACSHA256).
 The integration count will be based on the following enumeration:

 * `SecurityLevel.Low` = 10,000
 * `SecurityLevel.Medium` = 50,000